-2.6 C

 – Discover 18th-century royalty's opulence nestled in Haga Park, Stockholm

-Gustav III’s Pavilion, nestled in the picturesque Haga Park just outside the bustling city of Stockholm, Sweden, stands as a remarkable testament to the opulence, grandeur, and refined taste of Sweden’s 18th-century royalty.
+Located in the charming Haga Park outside of the vibrant city of Stockholm, Sweden, Gustav III’s Pavilion is a striking example of the wealth, magnificence, and sophisticated taste of Sweden’s 18th-century nobility.

-Commissioned by the visionary King Gustav III, this exquisite pavilion is an architectural gem inviting visitors to step back in time.
+This magnificent pavilion, which was commissioned by King Gustav III, is a work of architectural art that invites guests to travel back in time.
 Explore the pavilion to experience the lavish and sophisticated world of Swedish regency, vividly depicting the luxurious lifestyle and cultural sophistication of the era for a unique and enriching historical experience.

 Note: Gustav III’s Pavilion (the palace itself) is temporarily closed for public tours during the 2024 season.